Vienna Hofburg Palace at dusk, imperial Austrian capital with Michaelerplatz dome and Habsburg architectural detail

 Anantara Palais Hansen Vienna Hotel

-"Anantara's 2023 conversion of the Palais Hansen — 152 rooms, Imperial Spa, and the Asian-Austrian fusion that distinguishes Anantara from the other historic conversions."
+"Anantara's 2024 rebrand of the Palais Hansen on Schottenring (formerly the Kempinski), 152 rooms, the Imperial Spa, and an Asian-Austrian service style that sets it apart from the city's other historic conversions."

 9.0